How the survey is conducted?

 Although children from the age of 10 are included in the survey, published figures are for Adults 16+, unless stated otherwise.

-So that small stations can be surveyed, the overall adult sample is more than 100,000 per year, with each respondent only participating just once.
+So that small stations can be surveyed, the overall adult sample is more than 450,000 per year which equates to over 100,000 per quarter, with each respondent only participating just once.

 The sampling is devised so that each station’s sample is representative of the area it covers.
 The smallest sample for a station on IRAM is 1000 adults over 12 months, for stations with a TSA (Total Survey Area) under 1,000,000.
 The stations in metro cities report on a quarterly sample of approximately 10,000 adults.